 Copyfi is one of such free online tools allowing you to copy Spotify playlist from the link.
 It requires access to your Spotify account to operate.

 Spotify’s offline listening feature is exclusive to Premium subscribers, who can download albums and playlists, including copied ones, to listen without internet.
-By using a smart downloader, you can also save Spotify playlists for offline listening with a Free account.
-With Pazu Spotify Converter, you can download songs, playlists, albums, and podcasts for offline listening with both Spotify Free and Premium.
-It can extract Spotify music and convert it to various high-quality formats, including WAV, MP3, M4A, AIFF, FLAC, and AAC.
-After downloading, you can freely transfer the downloaded files to any compatible device or media player for offline enjoyment.
+However, with a smart downloader such as Pazu Spotify Converter, you can also save Spotify playlists for offline listening with a Free account.
+It can extract Spotify songs/playlists/albums/podcasts and convert them to various formats, including WAV, MP3, M4A, AIFF, FLAC, and AAC.
+After downloading, you can freely transfer the files to any compatible device or media player for offline enjoyment.

-Here is how you can use Pazu Spotify Music Converter to download Spotify songs with a free subscription.
+Here is how you can use Pazu Spotify Music Converter to download Spotify songs with a free account.

 Download, install, and run Pazu Spotify Converter on your Mac or Windows.
 Log in to your Spotify account with the built-in web player.